June 5, 2020

 Dear Friend of Ironwood Tree Experience,

 On June 4th, Dorothy, a sixteen-year-old member of our Tucson community, the Pascua Yaqui Tribe, and Ironwood Tree Experience, stood in and stood up for her community.
-Dorothy, or Dot as she prefers to be called, took the lead to organize a peaceful, yet determined 14-hour Black Lives Matter youth protest in a park in Tucson.
-Dot is still 2 years away from casting a vote, but now, she is intent on casting her voice into the world.
-She expects to be heard, that in some way she can make a difference, and perhaps we all will care enough to join her, not with small steps, but with purposeful strides toward a greater change.
+Dorothy, or Dot as they prefers to be called, took the lead to organize a peaceful, yet determined 14-hour Black Lives Matter youth protest in a park in Tucson.
+Dot is still 2 years away from casting a vote, but now, they are intent on casting their voice into the world.
+Dot expects to be heard, that in some way they can make a difference, and perhaps we all will care enough to join Dot, not with small steps, but with purposeful strides toward a greater change.